 A typical design portfolio won't get you hired at an innovation consultancy.
-I know this firsthand – as Design Manager at innovation strategy and design firm Fahrenheit 212, I review a diverse set of portfolios on a daily basis.
 While design portfolios must demonstrate inspiration, meticulous craft, strategic intent, and tell an engaging story (why it looks the way it looks, the way it feels, and the way it’s experienced), design portfolios targeting innovation consultancies need to also exhibit a desire to make things better and make better things.

-Keeping that in mind, here are my top tips to get your portfolio to stand out of the pack when applying to design roles at innovation-focused companies:
+Keeping that in mind, here are our top tips to get your portfolio to stand out of the pack when applying to design roles at innovation-focused companies:

 Do your homework to understand the role.
 Tactically position yourself by highlighting experiences, pedigree, capabilities, and process that meet (or exceed) job requirements.
 Above all, demonstrate an awareness and perspective on what is currently happening in the space of innovation and where you believe it’s going.
 Curious individuals with a forward-looking stance have the opportunity to inform the direction of an organization.